 - Try not to exceed one page in length if you can manage it.

 - All formatting (bullets, bold text, italics, font sizes, typeface, and spacing) should be consistent and neat throughout the entire page.

 - All tenses (verbs and action verbs) are supposed to be in the present tense for jobs/positions in which you currently hold; past tense is used for a position that you no longer occupy.

 - Use two to five statements in bullet format under each section where you have lists.

 - The order of the sections should be logical and neat, read about the different resume types for appropriate section placement.

-Although the content of your resume is what is most important, no employer is going to take their time to read about your accomplishments if its appearance is sloppy or simply incorrect.
+Although the content of your resume is what is most important, no employer is going to take their time to read about your accomplishments if their appearance is sloppy or simply incorrect.
 Take a moment to be sure that the appearance of your document is in check with the items on this list.

 - There are one-inch margins located on all four sides of the page.

 - Black ink is the preferred color with an appropriate font.
-The Font size is to be neither too large, nor too small and the entire page should be easy to read.
+The font size is to be neither too large, nor too small and the entire page should be easy to read.

 - A logo or photo can be added to increase the level at which the document is aesthetically pleasing and interesting.